cosimo-schiavoni/Statistical_Learning_Algorithms_R/README.md

 In the Repository it is possible to find:
 - The R code used for the analysis of each algorithm
 - The pdf document with the content of the project
+-  The csv file with original data downloaded by the official datasources